avi-patel1/oldWebsite2/_pages/about.md

   - /about/
   - /about.html
 ---
 Hello, my name is Avi Patel.
-I'm an undergraduate student studying mechanical engineering at the California Institute of Technology.
-I transferred to Caltech from Haverford College via the 3/2 engineering program where I studied physics.
-I received a B.S. in physics and mechanical engineering in June 2024.
-In my free time, I play guitar and write music.
-I'm an avid mountain biker as well.
+I'm a graduate student at UC Santa Cruz in the Department of Astronomy and Astrophysics.
+My interests include anomaly detection in time-series data, deep learning, data mining and visualiation.
+My research is using machine learning to detect and characterize variable stars.

+I received a Bachelor of Science in Mechanical Engineering from the California Institute of Technology and Bachelor of Science in Physics from Haverford College.

+Aside from research, I am an avid mountain biker and enjoy playing guitar and composing music.

 <img src="https://avi-patel1.github.io/images/IMG_8290.png" class="floatpic" width="360" height="480">